khankhelasim/Open_Source/README.md

-# 🐧 Linux System Administration Labs (RHEL Part 1 & 2)
+# 🐧 Linux System Administration Labs (RHEL Part 1, Part 2 & RHCSA Module)

 Welcome to the **Linux System Administration Lab Repository** — a complete, hands-on journey through **Red Hat Enterprise Linux (RHEL)** fundamentals and advanced administration concepts.
 This repository is organized into **modules**, where each module contains a **series of 20 labs** that cover essential system administration tasks, automation, networking, and server management.